 Michela Taufer is a computer scientist and computational biologist.
 She created Predictor@home, the first BOINC project, on her own.
 That must have been a tremendous amount of work.
 She later moved to the University of Delaware and started Docking@home.

 Molecular simulations are numerically unstable, which means that different computers can compute widely differing but equally correct results.
 This makes it hard to validate results by comparing them.
 Michela came up with the "homogeneous platform" mechanism for dealing with this.
 We co-authored a number of papers.

 Michela was interested in the various scheduling policies in BOINC, and in the use of simulation to study these policies.
 She had a PhD student, Trilce Estrada, implement a system that could simulate a BOINC project and a volunteer population.
 It was actually an emulator - it used the real BOINC server code, not an approximation of it.
 I worked with them to factor the server code in a way that made this possible.

 At some point Michela realized that working on BOINC wasn't going to lead to tenure, and she turned to other things.
-She's had a successful career, and was chairperson of the Supercomputer conference the last few years.
+She's had a successful career, and was chairperson of the Supercomputer conference for several years.

 Myles is a visionary climate scientist at Oxford University.
 He proposed using volunteer computing for climate research in a Nature article in 2000.
 I read this and immediately contacted him.
 They had done something remarkable: taking a state-of-the-art climate model - a giant FORTRAN program that had only been run on supercomputers - and getting it to run on Windows PCs.
 They initially hired a local company to develop the job-distribution software, but switched to BOINC as soon as it was available.